 The Department of Environmental Protection (Department) has developed this Intended Use Plan to comply with the requirements set forth in the federal regulations.
-The IUP contains the programs long and short-term goals, the Department's environmental priority point system, the priority ranking system for the 2020 projects, and the methodology for distribution of loan principal forgiveness for affordability, fiscal sustainability plans, and climate adaptation plans.
+The IUP contains the programs long and short-term goals, the Department's environmental priority point system, the priority ranking system for the 2022 projects, and the methodology for distribution of loan principal forgiveness for affordability, fiscal sustainability plans, and climate adaptation plans.
 It also contains information on the available loan funds and the projects that are to be funded.

 The Department and the Maine Municipal Bond Bank (Bond Bank) jointly administer the Clean Water State Revolving Fund.
 The Department administers the technical aspects of the program and the individual projects funded by it, while the Bond Bank is the financial manager of the fund.

-The CWSRF is a major source of low interest financing for publicly owned wastewater treatment facilities and other municipal projects intended to protect and improve the quality of surface and ground water.
-The CWSRF provides interim and long-term funding for projects.
-The interim loan rates are set at 1.0%, or two-thirds of the one-year AAA municipal tax-exempt rate, whichever is higher.
-Long-term loans, up to 30 years, are set at an interest rate that is 2% below the current bond market rate, with a minimum interest rate of 1.0%.
+The CWSRF is a major source of below market rate financing for publicly owned wastewater treatment facilities and other municipal projects intended to protect and improve the quality of surface and ground water.
+The CWSRF provides interim and long-term funding for projects at or below the municipal tax-exempt rate.
 SRF loans may be obtained for projects such as planning, design, and construction of wastewater collection systems; sewer system separation and upgrades; wastewater pumping station construction and improvements; reduction, treatment, or elimination of combined sewer overflows; wastewater treatment facility construction, improvement, or upgrading; wastewater outfalls; sludge treatment and disposal systems; non-point pollution abatement; landfill closures; sand/salt sheds; and other water pollution abatement projects.
 The Department reviews and approves potential projects for SRF eligibility.
 Under certain circumstances the SRF program may also benefit communities by refinancing pollution control projects that have already been constructed and financed by another agency.

-Maine's federal capitalization grant for 2020 is \$12,302,000 and the required 20% state match is \$2,460,400.
-Of the capitalization grant amount, the CWSRF is required to distribute \$1,230,200 in additional subsidy to loan recipients and at its option, can provide up to \$4,920,800 in total additional subsidies.
+Maine's federal capitalization grant for 2022 is \$8,957,000 and the required 20% state match is \$1,791,400.
+Of the capitalization grant amount, the Base CWSRF is required to distribute \$895,700 in additional subsidy to loan recipients and at its option, can provide up to \$2,687,100 in total additional subsidies.
 States are also able to utilize previous years' uncommitted additional subsidy from grants that have not been administratively closed.
 The additional subsidy will be provided to borrowers in the form of loan principal forgiveness.
-In addition, the FY 2020 Appropriations Act requires states to make no less than 10 percent (\$1,230,200 for Maine) of their capitalization grant available to fund green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.
+In addition, the FY 2022 Appropriations Act requires states to make no less than 10 percent (\$895,700 for Maine) of their capitalization grant available to fund green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.